Graphmasters/safedown/README.md

 # Safedown

 Safedown is for ensuring that an application shuts down gracefully even when termination or interruption signals are sent.
-The following snippet shows how to ensure text is printed when the application ends naturally or or is terminated.
+The following snippet shows how to ensure text is printed when the application ends naturally or is terminated.

 ```go
 sa := NewShutdownActions(FirstInLastDone, syscall.SIGTERM, syscall.SIGINT)